-From colonial architecture to Cuban cigars, this gay group trip gets up close and personal with the Caribbean island’s distinct Latin culture.
+Pack your fun pants and celebrate NYE in Havana with a great group of gay guys.
+From colonial architecture to Cuban cigars and even big gay Havana, this Support for the Cuban People tour is legal for Americans, and gets up close and personal with the Caribbean island’s distinct Latin culture.
 It also happens to coincide with New Year’s Eve, so pack your fun pants and prepare to celebrate.
-Throw in some friendly locals, a few old cars, and even a splash of salsa, and 2018 is off to a stellar start!
-Ring in 2018 on this Gay People-to-People Tour to gay friendly Cuba!
+Throw in some friendly locals, a few old cars, and even a splash of salsa, and the new year is off to a stellar start!
+Our gay Cuba tour is legal for Americans!

 • Enjoy a salsa lesson in the colonial settlement of Trinidad